Cyclone Funa: Meteorological history

+On 14 January, the Fiji Meteorological Service (FMS) reported that Tropical Disturbance 10F had developed within a monsoonal trough of low pressure about 700 km to the northwest of Port Vila in Vanuatu.

-During January 15, the Fiji Meteorological Service (FMS) reported that Tropical Disturbance 10F, had developed within a monsoon trough of low pressure, that extended from northern Australia, through northern Vanuatu and to the north of Fiji.
+By 06:00 UTC on 15 January, the Fiji Meteorological Service (FMS) reported that Tropical Disturbance 10F had developed within a monsoon trough extending from northern Australia to the north of Fiji.
 At this stage, atmospheric convection flared around the system's broad and developing low level circulation centre, while the system was located within an area of moderate vertical wind shear.
 Over the next day, vertical wind shear surrounding the system relaxed, while atmospheric convection wrapped into the disturbances rapidly consolidating low level circulation centre.
 As a result, the JTWC initiated advisories on the system and designated it as Tropical Cyclone 12P, while the FMS reported that the system had intensified into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale and named it Funa.

-The cyclone then started to move eastwards, and early on the 17th passed near the northern tip of Aurora Island, Vanuatu with wind speeds of 55 kn, making Funa a category two cyclone on the Australian scale.
-After leaving Vanuatu, Funa intensified slowly becoming a Category 3 severe tropical cyclone on January 18 and then early the next day it reached its peak wind speeds of 95 kn which is the same as a Category 4 cyclone according to the Southern Pacific Cyclone Scale.
+The cyclone then started to move eastwards, and early on 17 January it passed near the northern tip of Aurora Island, Vanuatu with wind speeds of 55 kn, making Funa a category two cyclone on the Australian scale.
+After leaving Vanuatu, Funa intensified slowly becoming a Category 3 severe tropical cyclone on 18 January and then early the next day it reached its peak wind speeds of 95 kn which is the same as a Category 4 cyclone according to the Southern Pacific Cyclone Scale.
 The JTWC measured Funa's peak winds at 105 kn.
-The storm then moved into TCWC Wellington area of responsibility it started to weaken and then became extratropical the next day with the JTWC issuing their final advisory on January 20, with TCWC Wellington downgrading it to a low later that day.
+The storm then moved into TCWC Wellington area of responsibility it started to weaken and then became extratropical the next day with the JTWC issuing their final advisory on 20 January, with TCWC Wellington downgrading it to a low later that day.